andy-guttridge/tribehub_drf/README.md

 ### dj-database-url
 https://pypi.org/project/dj-database-url/

-Creates an environment variable to configure the conntection to the database.
+Creates an environment variable to configure the connection to the database.

 ### psychopg2
 https://pypi.org/project/psycopg2/